 In addition to the lack of basic medical facilities throughout the country, there is a major concern in Bangladesh regarding communicable diseases.
 Due to the country's location and the prevalence of severe floods during the monsoon season, there are yearly outbreaks of a number of major diseases, including typhoid, dengue fever, malaria, and others.
 This is a serious problem and accounts for many deaths annually.

 We can provide comprehensive international health insurance plans to foreign nationals living in Bangladesh, and Bangladeshi nationals living abroad.
-Plans that we can offer will typically be attached to a number of coverage benefits which can include maternity insurance and dental protection, out-patient treatment, specialist consultations, alternative therapies, complimentary medicine and emergency evacuation coverage.
+Plans that we can offer can be tailored to include a number of coverage benefits, which can include maternity insurance and dental protection, outpatient treatment, specialist consultations, alternative therapies, complementary medicine, and emergency evacuation coverage.

 Please be advised that the information contained on this page is meant for reference purposes only, and may change without prior warning.
-For the most up to date information on Bangladesh it is advised that you consult an expert.
+For the most up-to-date information on Bangladesh, it is advised that you consult an expert.

 Capital: The capital of Bangladesh is Dhaka, located in the middle of the country on the banks of the Buriganga River.
 Dhaka is the 11th most populated city in the world.

-Location: Located in South Asia on the Indian Sub-continent, Bangladesh shares a land border with India and Burma.
+Location: Located in South Asia on the Indian Subcontinent, Bangladesh shares a land border with India and Burma.
 The country is also situated on the Bay of Bengal.

 Climate: Bangladesh experiences a tropical climate with an annual monsoon season that can be extremely severe.
-Due to the many rivers running through the country there are a large number of floods during the summer months (June through October).
-The country is characterized by hot and humid weather year round.
+Due to the many rivers running through the country, there are a large number of floods during the summer months (June through October).
+The country is characterized by hot and humid weather year-round.

-Life expectancy at birth: The life expectancy at birth for Bangladeshis is approximately 62.84 years.
+Life expectancy at birth: The life expectancy at birth for Bangladeshis is approximately 72.49 years.

 Major illnesses: There are a number of disease risks in Bangladesh.
 These can include; bacterial diarrhea, typhoid fever, dengue fever, malaria, rabies, leptospirosis, hepatitis, and polio.

 Ethnic Groups: Bangladesh is a fairly homogenous country in terms of the ethnic makeup of the local populace.
 98% of the Bangladeshi population identify themselves as being of Bengali ethnicity.
 The remaining 2% are a mix of many nationalities and tribal groups, including non-Bengali Muslims.

-Religion: The major religion in Bangladesh is Islam, with 83% of the population identifying as Muslim.
-16% of the population is Hindu, and the remaining 1% observes a number of different religions including Christianity.
+Religion: The major religion in Bangladesh is Islam, with 90% of the population identifying as Muslim.
+9% of the population is Hindu, and the remaining 1% observes a number of different religions including Christianity.

 Government: Bangladesh is a parliamentary democracy, as such the Bangladeshi head of state is not directly elected, but rather is the head of the political party that secures the most votes in the general election.

-Most of the Bangladeshi economy is tied into the service sector, despite the fact that more than half of the nations residents are involved in agricultural labor, highlighting the vast disparity of income that exists in the nation.
-Money from Bangladeshi's working overseas, in conjunction with a strong garment industry are continuing to provide support to the economy, and many analysts are hopeful that Bangladesh will turn into the next Asian ‘tiger' nation.
+Most of the Bangladeshi economy is tied into the service sector, despite the fact that more than half of the nation's residents are involved in agricultural labor, highlighting the vast disparity of income that exists in the nation.
+Money from Bangladeshi's working overseas, in conjunction with a strong garment industry, are continuing to provide support to the economy, and many analysts are hopeful that Bangladesh will turn into the next Asian ‘tiger' nation.